top of page

 As a headhunter I have often received this disappointed reaction.
 The flaw is where the candidate understandably interpreted the interview as a ‘question time’ session.
 The more questions they answered correctly, the more likely they would be short-listed for the role.

 But stand back for a moment and rethink the process.
-When I invite a candidate for interview, I have read their CV in detail.
-I am aware of their technical ability, their education and their experience and I have decided that all these attributes match the profile of my job description.
-But what I don’t know is their personality.
-Are they friendly, truculent, articulate, talkative, relaxed, nervous, confident, arrogant, focused, distracted?
+When I invite a candidate for interview, I have read your CV in detail.
+I am aware of your technical ability, your education and experience and I have decided that all these attributes match the profile of my job description.
+But what I don’t know is your personality.
+Are you friendly, truculent, articulate, talkative, relaxed, nervous, ambitious, confident, arrogant, focused, distracted?
 These are a selection of the common traits we demonstrate consciously or accidentally whilst being interviewed.

-However, interview coaching is a difficult subject to know how to prepare for and where advice and feedback can only be situational, circumstantial and individual.
-Having grasped all these many permutations I have devised a unique interview coaching template which looks at interviewing from a different perspective.
+I have devised a unique interview coaching template which capitalises on this important emphasis and looks at interviewing from a different perspective.
 I redefine an interview as an opportunity to perform rather than a situation to be tested.
 This new approach has achieved an over 80% success rate for many thousands of candidates who received job offers.

-The Interview Template is outlined on the jobcoach.org.uk website.
+The Interview Coaching Template is outlined on the jobcoach.org.uk website.

 Comments